Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Preliminaries

 \subsection{Tamagawa number of a reductive group over $F$}

 In this section, we first recall the definition of the Tamagawa number of a reductive group $G$ over a global field $F$ where the (global) character group has rank $1$.
-See \cite{Os} for the definition in more general cases.
+See \cite[Chapitre I, \S5]{Os} for the definition in more general cases.

 Let $\omega_G$ denote a top degree left-invariant differential form on $G$ defined over $F$.
 For every place $\fP$, write $\omega_{G,\fP}$ for the associated Haar measure on $G(F_\fP)$.
 Let $S$ be a nonempty finite set containing all the archimedean places.
-Then the Tamagawa measure $\tau_G$ of $G(\A)$ is defined by

-We note that this measure is independent of the choice of $S$.
+Then the Tamagawa measure $\tau_G$ of $G(\A)$ is defined by We note that this measure is independent of the choice of $S$.
 Let $\chi$ denote a basis element for the character group.
 Let $G(\A)^1$ denote the subgroup of $G(\A)$ consisting of elements $g$ such that $|\chi(g)|=1$.
 The Tamagawa number of $G$ is defined to be the volume of $G(F)\backslash G(\A)^1$ with respect to a Haar measure $\tau_G^1$ on $G(\A)^1$ defined as follows.

-When $F$ is a number field, there is an embedding of $\R^+$ in $G(\A)$ sending each $\lambda\in \R^+$ to the adele $\iota(\lambda)$ so that $|\chi(g(\lambda))| = \lambda$ and that via this embedding, one may write $G(\A)$ as a Cartesian product $G(\A) \simeq G(\A)^1\times \R^+.$ Then $\tau_G^1$ is the Haar measure of $G(\A)^1$ such that where $d^\times \lambda = d\lambda/\lambda$ is the usual multiplicative measure on $\R^+$.
+When $F$ is a number field, there is an embedding of $\R^+$ in $G(\A)$ sending each $\lambda\in \R^+$ to the adele $\iota(\lambda)$ so that $|\chi(\iota(\lambda))| = \lambda$ and that via this embedding, one may write $G(\A)$ as a Cartesian product $G(\A) \simeq G(\A)^1\times \R^+.$ Then $\tau_G^1$ is the Haar measure of $G(\A)^1$ such that where $d^\times \lambda = d\lambda/\lambda$ is the usual multiplicative measure on $\R^+$.

 When $F$ is a function field with field of constants $\F_q$, $G(\A)^1$ is an open subgroup of $G(\A)$ and $\tau_G^1$ is the Haar measure on $G(\A)^1$ defined by